-December in Minnesota essentially guarantees you a white Christmas.
-Most other necessities for the holiday, however, you'll have to provide yourself.
-Here's a comprehensive guide to shopping, food, Christmas trees, volunteering for the holidays, holiday light shows, and other Christmas events in the Minneapolis and St. Paul area.
+December in Minnesota essentially guarantees a white Christmas.
+For the other necessities during the holidays, you'll have to provide for yourself.
+Here's a comprehensive guide to shopping, food, Christmas trees, activities like volunteering, holiday light shows, and other Christmas events in the Minneapolis and St. Paul area.

 01 of 08

 Minnesotans are blessed with the largest mall in the country, and plenty of other malls too.
 Brave the Mall of America—which starts getting busier and busier starting around Thanksgiving— or try one of the several large malls located all around the Twin Cities like Midtown Global Market or Gaviidae Common.

 For bargain Christmas shopping, try one of the local outlet malls, a handful of which are only a short drive out of the Twin Cities.
 And in town, there are several designer outlet stores, featuring brands like Nordstrom Rack and Neiman Marcus, in and around Minneapolis.